shyamvlmna/Lift/README.md

 - Trip trip reward will credited to driver wallet after commission amount
 - Drivers can request payout to debit money from wallet to their bank account
 - Users can add money to the wallet using Razorpay Payment Gateway

-##

-I have created **Lift** as a study project.
-The main objective of building this project was learn how to build real world working applications using **Go** with other technologies and tools I have learned so far.

 ## Feedback